anand6105/BTFDoc/source/index.rst

 The source code for the changes related to CDGen is available in Eclipse APP4MC `tools repository`_.

+The github link for the RTFParallella and CdGen changes are available at `Github RTFParallella <https://github.com/anand6105/RTFParallella.git>`_  and `Github Cdgen <https://github.com/anand6105/cdgen.git>`_ respectively.

 What is Best Trace Format (BTF)
 ===============================